 - Use partition backup for your Linux data storages to keep precise images of these disks for easy management and recovery

 Bacula, as a free Linux backup software, works with most of the popular variations of Linux distributions, including Debian, Ubuntu, CentOS, RedHat and a lot more.
 Its open-source development and design allows the solution as a whole to work well with almost any Linux-based system with both performance and stability.
-One such example is backing up databases like PostgreSQL and MySQL – both backup and recovery is achieved with speed and ease, combined with granular control over data.
+One such example is backing up databases like PostgreSQL and MySQL – both backup and restore is achieved with speed and ease, combined with granular control over data.

 The variety and complexity of Bacula’s features as a free Linux backup solution allows for a wide variety of all kinds of features including: